-Stocks are intangible items that represent a share in the company’s assets and earnings.
+Stocks are intangible items that represent a share of the company’s assets and earnings.
 So when a company offers their stocks to the public for sale, the individuals or businesses who bought those stocks are then called stockholders.
 Stockholders are basically the owners of a corporation.
-However, your say in the company’s decisions as a stockholder is based on how much stocks you own vis-à-vis the total stocks issued by the company.
+However, your say in the company’s decisions as a stockholder is based on how many stocks you own vis-à-vis the total stocks issued by the company.

 Stockholders may either retain the ownership of the stocks and participate in the company’s earnings through earning dividends or sell these stocks to other investors, usually for a profit.

-We already discussed most of this and if you need a refresher, you can refer back to: Stocks – The What, Who, When, Where, Why and How
+We already discussed most of this and if you need a refresher, you can refer back to Stocks – The What, Who, When, Where, Why and How

-If we combine the two terms together, the result would basically be that a stock market is a nominal place where buyers and sellers of stocks meet to trade stocks for a consideration.
+If we combine the two terms together, the result would basically be that a stock market is a nominal place where buyers and sellers of stocks meet to trade stocks for consideration.
 This consideration is usually in the form of cash.

 Note: Some of the elements used in the illustration were obtained from Freepik.com.

 As mentioned earlier, stockholders may opt to retain or sell the stocks they hold.
-Should the stockholders opt to sell their stocks, they gotta sell it somewhere, right?
+Should the stockholders opt to sell their stocks, they gotta sell them somewhere, right?
 And you’re right!
 These stocks are traded in the stock market.